openai/neural-mmo/docs/source/rst/userguide.rst

 Evaluation in open-ended massively multiagent settings is akin to that in the real world.
 There is not an obvious single real-number metric.
 It's like trying to order people from best to worst.
 Nonetheless, we can still make meaningful insights about agent behavior and draw well-evidenced conclusions about relative performance.
 This section will introduce you to Neural MMO's suite of evaluation and visualization tools.

 .. code-block:: python
-   :caption: Evaluate the pretrained SmallMaps model and a scripted baseline
+   :caption: Evaluate a pretrained and scripted model

-   python Forge.py evaluate --config=SmallMaps --EVAL_MAPS=1
+   python Forge.py evaluate --config=SmallMultimodalSkills --EVAL_MAPS=1
-   python Forge.py evaluate --config=SmallMaps --EVAL_MAPS=1 --MODEL=scripted-combat
+   python Forge.py evaluate --config=SmallMultimodalSkills --EVAL_MAPS=1 --SCRIPTED=Combat

 .. code-block:: text